Fresno Unified launches its own LTE network for disadvantaged students

 FRESNO, Calif.
-(KGPE) –More resources for low-income students in Fresno are underway.
+(KSEE) – More resources for low-income students in Fresno are underway.
 On Friday, Fresno Unified unveiled its very own LTE network to help low-income kids stay connected to the internet.

 Up to 10,000 students in southeast and southwest Fresno will have access to fast, reliable internet connection.